 Please reach John Liptak at jjliptak1@verizon.net if you cannot find an answer to your question.

-Hope-Based Problem Mitigation helps clients develop skills in finding meaning and a transcendent purpose, engaging in the flow of life, celebrating and building on accomplishments, developing collaborative relationships, and taking control and persevering despite obstacles.
+Hierarchy of Hope helps clients develop skills in finding meaning and a transcendent purpose, engaging in the flow of life, celebrating and building on accomplishments, developing collaborative relationships, and taking control and persevering despite obstacles.

 The Hierarchy of Hope (HOH) is a model for helping you use cognitive flexibility to create a new purpose in your life after you experience significant changes.
 These changes are pivotal events or turning points.
 When your life moves in a new direction, it may be due to external, global events or internal changes you actively make.
 The Hierarchy of Hope demonstrates how to use cognitive flexibility to identify ways to use your turning points as catalysts to create new meaning in your life while successfully meeting your needs.
 The HOH flips Maslow’s Hierarchy of Needs order and allows clients to focus on the top of Maslow’s original hierarchy with self-actualization and meaning.